Music of Colombia: Some of Colombia's most recognized pop artists

 Fanny Lú, is also an important artist, from the southern city of Santiago de Cali.
 She has released three full-length albums, Lágrimas Cálidas, Dos and Felicidad y Perpetua.
 Her first almbum produced two hits: No Te Pido Flores and Y Si Te Digo.
 The second one included the hit Tú No Eres Para Mi and, more recently, Fanfarrón became a hit from her third studio album.
 She also serves as a Goodwill Ambassador to the United Nations.

 Maía, born in the same port city as Shakira, Barranquilla, is a trilingual artist who has topped the charts with several international hits including Niña Bonita, Se Me Acabó El Amor, and Ingenuidad.
 From her debut album, there is El Baile de los Sueños.

 Ilona, a native of Colombia's capital city, Bogotá, cut her teeth singing in the public transport bus service at the age of 15.
 She has released two full-length studio albums including Desde Mi Ventana and the Latin Grammy Award nominated Allá en el Sur.

-Carlos Vives, a singer from the coastal city of Santa Marta, is famous for fusing classic vallenato sounds with rock music.
-He has collaborated with diverse international artists such as Marc Anthony and Daddy Yankee, as well as countrymen ChocQuibTown and Maluma.
+Carlos Vives, a singer from the coastal city of Santa Marta, is famous for fusing classic vallenato sounds with rock and pop music.
+He has collaborated with diverse international artists such as Ricky Martin, Marc Anthony and Daddy Yankee, as well as countrymen Sebastián Yatra, ChocQuibTown and Maluma.

 Naty Botero, is a singer and composer from the city of Medellín, known for interpreting pop and Latin pop songs.
 Some of her main hits are Te Quiero Mucho, Dinosaurio, Mio and Adicta, among others.
 She have worked on musical productions with Colombian artists such as Joe Arroyo, ChocQuibTown and Andrés Cabas and artists from other countries such as Felix da Housecat.
 She also has a foundation called Coraje, to help the native people of the Sierra Nevada de Santa Marta.

-Other famous pop singers include artists such as Soraya, Anasol, Paula Arenas, Lucas Arnau, Marbelle, Ali Stone and more recently, Sebastian Yatra.
+Other famous pop singers include artists such as Soraya, Anasol, Paula Arenas, Lucas Arnau, Marbelle, Ali Stone and more recently, Sebastián Yatra.